 The globally recognised attraction is a truly arresting sight, with three giant, architecturally wondrous biomes arising from the otherwise barren former clay pits like futuristic structures from another planet.
-In essence, it’s the world’s largest indoor rainforest and is home to thousands of species of plant and wild life, along with a range of exhibits and events that will entertain whatever the outside weather.
+In essence, it’s the world’s largest indoor rainforest and is home to thousands of species of plant and wildlife, along with a range of exhibits and events that will entertain whatever the outside weather.
 Read our full guide to the Eden Project here.

 The Minack Theatre and Porthcurno Beach

 In the far west of Cornwall lies another unmissable architectural gem – the Minack Theatre.
 Carved into the cliff above the impossibly picturesque sands of Porthcurno (also dubbed one of the UK’s most romantic beaches), the renowned open-air theatre affords aerial-like views of The Atlantic as the incredibly apt dramatic backdrop to the variety of live performances staged there.

 The Lizard and Kynance Cove

 Marking the country’s most southerly point, The Lizard is an uber idyllic peninsula where attractive farmland sublimely spills into the most aquamarine coloured ocean below.
 Nowhere is this more apparent than at Kynance Cove, where the contrast between glistening blue sea and fertile green land more otherworldly beautiful.
 Meanwhile, a bevy of other natural beauties awaits in the area, including Trebah Garden and the Helford River, if you can tear yourself away from the exotic crystalline cove, that is.
 Why not check out the catalogue of walks around the peninsula to really make the most of the stunning scenery.

 Botallack Mine and Cot Valley